ddoo5/SDG2/README.md

 # How it works?
-This code based on 2 libraries. [](Generating) pictures and [](upscaling) pictures.
+This code based on 2 libraries.
+[Generating](https://huggingface.co/stabilityai/stable-diffusion-2) pictures and [upscaling](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler) pictures.
 I collect code from them and add simple UI.
 So now you can launch and generate some own your picture.

 # How to launch?
 Download _main.py_ and open console on folder where you save it.